-Within the educational environment, sexual harassment is prohibited between any of the following: students; employees and students; employees and employees and non-employees.
+Within the educational or work environment, sexual harassment is prohibited between any of the following: students; employees and students; non-employees and students; employees and non-employees.

 Actionable sexual harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
 What is, or is not, sexual harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
 Depending upon such circumstances, examples of sexual harassment include, but are not limited to: